raminzohouri/disaster_response_classifier/README.md

 License
 -------

-content of this respository is Copyright © 2020-2020 Ramin Zohouri.
+content of this repository is Copyright © 2020-2020 Ramin Zohouri.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.